PolarSprings/predicting_wine_quality/README.md

 # predicting_wine_quality
-Using data visualization and correlation to predict the wine quality for missing values in pandas
+Using pandas, numpy, sklearn, and plotly to find the null values in a sample set of data